islamabadmassacrearchive/islamabadmassacrearchive.github.io/_victims/anees-satti.md

 ## **Family Statements**

+Anees Shahzad was shot while heading toward D-Chowk, reportedly by snipers positioned on nearby buildings.
+Eyewitnesses confirm that he was unarmed and peaceful.
+His father, Firasat Hussain, and other relatives emphasize that Anees posed no threat to security forces.

 - **Father, Firasat Hussain:**
   Firasat Hussain, visibly devastated, performed the last rites for his son on November 27, 2024.
 Anees, a bright young engineering student, was described as a motivated and peace-loving individual.
 His father condemned the government’s use of force against unarmed civilians.